garthenweb/bubleify/README.md

 ## Credits

-Thanks goes to the [babelify](https://github.com/babel/babelify) team, while this code was inspired by the project.
+Thanks goes to the [babelify](https://github.com/babel/babelify) team, while this code was inspired by the project and of cause rich harris for the buble package.

 ## License